kingwash95/logfinder/README.md

 ### Features

--Ability to specify a search directory;
+- Ability to specify a search directory;
--Ability to select text file extensions.
+- Ability to select text file extensions;
--Enter text to search;
+- Enter text to search;
--If you enter an invalid non-existent directory or if no files are found, the corresponding information messages will appear.
+- If you enter an invalid non-existent directory or if no files are found, the corresponding information messages will appear.

 ### Images